LiztheWz/My386Blog/_posts/2025-03-14-best-pic-films.md

 ---
 layout: post
 title:  "And the Oscar Goes To..."
 description: "me, who spent countless of hours on this project.
 Just kidding!
 But seriously, what determines if a movie gets nominated and wins the Academy Award's Best Picture?
 Is it luck?
-Or is it calculated?
-Let's find out..."
+Can it be predicted?
+Let's find out together..."
 image: /assets/img/oscars.jpg
 ---